balch/lander/README.md

-# VIBE LANDER: 🎮 Retro Game Built on New Platforms
+# VIBE LANDER: Retro Game Built on KMP 🎮

-A retro-style Lunar Lander game built by me and Junie using Kotlin Multiplatform and Compose Multiplatform.
+A retro-style Lunar Lander game built by me and [Junie](https://www.jetbrains.com/junie/) using Kotlin Multiplatform and Compose Multiplatform.

 This repo contains my first:
  - KMP app